Policy last updated

 - proceed with the proposed scope of works as a school-funded project, which can be arranged through the VSBA and managed by a VSBA project manager

-- engage a Technical Leadership Coach (TLC), all ex-principals who are best placed to provide advice for the school moving forward
+- contact your regional Provision Planning Officer to provide advice for the school moving forward

 Contacts